marmgroup/evolution_of_learning/README.md

 We built individual-based simulations in C++ to study the evolution of learning.
 The source files and the example of the parameter file are provided in this repository.

+The executable file (evolution_of_learning.exe) can be used to run the model on a Windows computer.

 The parameter json file should be provided as a command line argument to run a simulation.
 The parameter file's name has to end with _Parameters.json